johannschopplich/apiful/docs/guide/getting-started.md

 :::

 > [!TIP]
-> APIful is designed as a development dependency since it is primarily used for generating types and building API clients during your build process.
+> APIful is designed as a development dependency since it's primarily used for generating types and building API clients during your build process.

 ## Your First API Client